MarcelBasa/Drink-Finder/README.md

 - Fetches data from a public API about drinks
 - Displays information about a searched drink
 - Displays several random drinks
+- Displays one radom drink instruction
+- Search drinks by letter
+- Search drinks by type
 - Shows names of other drinks

 ## Technologies